digital-programmer/ecommerce-api-cn/README.md

 # ecommerce-api-cn
-An eCommerce API to store, update, delete inventory of an eCommerce Application
+An API to store, update, delete inventory of an eCommerce Application